 But peering through an interfaith lens, the most radical and transgressive aspect of Purim is the fact that the Jewish community in Persia would have been doomed if Esther had not intermarried.
 It was only because of her marriage to the Persian king that she was in a place to step up and save her people.
 What would have happened if she had refused to marry him because he wasn’t Jewish?

-Many have tried to explain away the fact of Esther’s intermarriage.
+Many have tried to explain away the fact of Esther’s interfaith marriage.
 Some speculate that she intermarried only because it enabled her to save her people: exceptional circumstances.
-Others argue that her intermarriage was acceptable because she was a woman, and Jewish law respects matrilinial descent.
-More recently, the Purim story has been used as a cautionary tale–the problem is not the intermarriage, per se, but the secular lifestyle and “disengagement” that led to the intermarriage.
+Others argue that her interfaith marriage was acceptable because she was a woman, and Jewish law respects matrilinial descent.
+Another argument is that she had no choice in the matter (refusing the King could have meant death).
+More recently, the Purim story has been used as a cautionary tale–the problem is not the interfaith marriage, per se, but the secular lifestyle and “disengagement” that led to the interfaith marriage.
 One group of academics acknowledged that Esther’s marriage saved her people but was somehow able to conclude: “But the lesson is not that intermarriage is good.”

-Intermarriage occurs throughout the Bible: it drives the plot line in many a Biblical story, and not all those who intermarry are women.
-As a “patrilinial Jew” and an interfaith person, I take issue with the idea that Esther’s intermarriage was acceptable only because she was a woman, or because of extenuating political circumstances.
+Interfaith marriage occurs throughout the Bible: it drives the plot line in many a Biblical story, and not all those who intermarry are women.
+As a “patrilinial Jew” and an interfaith person, I take issue with the idea that Esther’s interfaith marriage was acceptable only because she was a woman, or because of extenuating political circumstances.
 Or that she is somehow a heroine in spite of, and not because of, her immersion in Persian culture.
 It was, precisely, Esther’s cultural fluidity and willingness to intermarry that saved the Jews.

 I cannot help hoping that when Jews across the world celebrate Purim, they may, perhaps in a moment of tipsy revelry, open their minds just a little bit more to all that is positive about interfaith marriages: not just ancient, allegorical interfaith marriages taking place in exotic far-off lands, but real, contemporary interfaith marriages.